-Today however, there is a multitude of products to help adjust nutrition, modify the physical properties of soil or treat the effects of pests and disease, so why are these pressures increasing and control measures less than effective?
+It's a fact that trends across most commercial soil based enterprises are typified by increasing pest and disease pressure and a strong reliance on chemicals to control them.
+This is surprising because there has never been more products to help adjust nutrition, modify the physical properties of soil or treat the effects of pests and disease - so why are these pressures increasing and control measures becoming less effective?

-Soilsmart manufacture and supply a unique range of organic & biologically based products, that enable you to address the causes of these soil based management issues, by building and restoring the biological and mineral balance the soil needs to remain productive in the longer term.
+Soilsmart manufacture and supply a unique range of organic & biologically based soil and plant health products and provide some unique diagnostic services, to address the cause of soil based management issues, and build and restore the biological and mineral balance the soil and plant needs to remain productive in the longer term.

 This balancing approach enhances the health and productivity of plants grown in a wide variety of circumstances and it allows us to genuinely work towards remediating the underlying causes of soil decline and poor plant health.